Do I Need an Alignment?

 It is not mandatory to have wheel alignment in your new tires, but there are benefits of doing the same.
 An alignment works to make sure that all four tires on your vehicle are angled correctly with one another and the road.

-Without an alignment in your new tires, you are likely to experience unsteady ride and uneven wear on the tires.
+Without an alignment in your new tires, you are likely to experience an unsteady ride and uneven wear on the tires.
 And your tires may experience wear and tear prior to the normal time, thereby shortening the lifespan.

 This can result in you having to change tires more frequently.
 While there are many affordable options to buy tires, nobody wants to spend money constantly changing tires and a wheel alignment can help you to achieve more miles out of the new tire set.